Rudolph J. Daley: Early life

 Daley was born John Rudolph Edward Daley in Newport, Vermont on September 10, 1918, the son of Patrick T. Daley and Fedora (Borque) Daley.
 He attended Sacred Heart parochial school in Newport, and graduated from Newport High School.
 Daley attended Saint Michael's College for a year, and then began the study of law in the office of attorney Raymond L. Miles of Newport.
 Daley was admitted to the bar in 1946, and practiced in Newport.

 Military service

-Daley was a longtime member of the Vermont Army National Guard; he enlisted in 1935, and received his commission as a second lieutenant of infantry in 1941.
+Daley was a longtime member of the Vermont Army National Guard; he enlisted in 1935, attended the Citizens' Military Training Camps conducted at Fort Devens, Massachusetts in the early 1940s, and received his commission as a second lieutenant of infantry in 1941.
 He served on active duty with the 43rd Infantry Division in the Pacific Theater from 1943 to 1945, and was serving at the Tulare, California prisoner of war camp at the time of his 1945 wedding.
 He transferred to the judge advocate general corps after becoming an attorney, and he returned to active duty again when the division was called to federal service during the Korean War, serving this time in West Germany.
 Daley was promoted to lieutenant colonel in 1960, attained the rank of colonel in the mid-1960s, and retired from the military in the late 1960s.